cysouw/diathesis/text/c12_zuInfinitive.md

 ### [ ND | –D ] *sein+zu‑Infinitiv* Impersonal+dative

 Similar to the previous section, impersonal *sein+zu‑Infinitiv* is possible with some verbs taking a dative object, though this usage is exceedingly rare [@next].
 Note that the original nominative subject cannot be retained and, while removed, it is not replaced by a valency-simulating pronoun *es*.
 Because of the parallel to the *Modalpassiv* (see [@sec:zuinfinitiv-sein-passive]) I will call this diathesis ~~unpersönlicher Modalpassiv~~, although the name 'passive' is actually not fitting in this case.
-Just as with the *Modalpassiv*, this construction can have either a deontic *müssen* interpretation [@next a] or an agentive *können* meaning [@next b], the latter typically with negation.
+Just as with the *Modalpassiv*, this construction can have either a deontic *müssen* interpretation [@next a] or a dynamic *können* meaning [@next b], the latter typically with negation.

 ::: ex
 - Und den Orchestermusikern ist zu gratulieren.^[~~DWDS~~: Die Zeit, 21.12.1990, Nr.
 52.]